Image Classifier guide

 The safest way to use the result is to compare it with the original input and think about the real task you are doing.

-• Do not use this for identity, medical, safety, legal, or moderation decisions.
+• Do not use this for identity, medical, safety, legal, product-authenticity, or moderation decisions.

-• Do not expect crowded scenes to produce a perfect label.
+• Do not expect a crowded desk, group photo, store shelf, or dark room to produce one perfect label.

-• Do not assume low confidence means the image is bad; it may just be outside the model label set.
+• Do not assume low confidence means the image is bad; it may simply show an object the model did not learn well.

 Research and references